gucccikev/ALDA_Exercise1v12021/README.md

 - The GitHub Actions should present a green marker when all tests are satisfied, and a red X when some (or all) of tests fail.
     * **Advice:** You can click on the red X to verify which tests have failed (or if code didn't compile correctly).
-    * **Advice 2:** If no autograding test appear, it may be required for the **instructor** to *update the test activities*, so that all student repos are refreshed (regarding autograding).

 ## Instructions

-- You can ONLY change files `student.hpp` and `README.md`!
+- You can ONLY change file `main.cpp`!
-   * In file `student.hpp` put your implementations, and in `README.md` put your full name.
+   * In file `main.cpp` put your implementations in C programming language, only.

 Explanations for the other files:

 - file `tests.cpp` has all tests for the activity (DO NOT CHANGE!)
 - file `catch.hpp` has the testing library  CATCH2 (DO NOT CHANGE!)
 - file `makefile` has the commands for executing activity (DO NOT CHANGE!)
-- file  `appTests` will be generated after compiling (if you want to test locally, just execute it)
+- file  `exercise1` will be generated after compiling (if you want to test locally, just execute it)

 ## Commands for Local Testing

+- Open a console / terminal window
-- Command to build and execute tests: `make test`
+- Command to build and execute tests: `make`
     * If executable is built already, just type: `./appTests`
+- Or use your fully fledged IDE ;)

 ## Notes